nabeelfkhan/Toasty/README.md

 Toasty is an affordable DIY autonomous robotics research platform.

+#Disclaimer: The motors used in this project are dangerously powerful.
+Follow this guide at your own risk.
+Follow all local laws and regulations for autonomous and remote control vehicles.
+Test and make configuration changes in an open area away from obstacles, and always maintain line of sight.

 My long term goal is for Toasty to serve as a long range delivery robot with obstacle avoidance.
 In the near term, I'm experimenting wtith PointPerfect SSR GNSS corrections from u-blox to achieve cm level accuracy.

 Pre-fabricated robotics platforms that can carry heavy loads over long distances are quite expensive.
 Cost effective Motors, Motor Controllers, and Frames are tough to find.
 Toasty is an budget, eco-friendly alternative, leveraging recycled materials and the following projects: